Yes, America's Anchorman is away, and this is your undocumented anchorman sitting in.

 You know about fresh air in Alaska.

-We've got a lot of it.
+We've got a lot of it and grateful for it.

-And we were proud to salute the flag, and it frightened me and to think I might have to defend my country one day, but that's the way it was.
+And we were proud to salute the flag, and it frightened me to think I might have to defend my country one day, but that's the way it was.

 Things have definitely changed.

-What I called about, and I talked to you earlier this year about Obama is not a dumb or incompetent president.
+What I called about, and I talked to you earlier this year, about Obama is not a dumb or incompetent president.

 Unfortunately, he is getting more accomplished to harm this country and damage this country and putting things in place that are going to harm us for years to come.

-And my question is we need to focus on how to reverse this things, not what he's not getting done or you know, we we we focus on all these little things going on in Congress and this, that, and the other, but the problems, the huge problems that are being created by this uh socialistic and uh communist idea that our government and czars and everybody has and what they're working behind the scenes.
+Not what he's not getting done or, you know, we focus on all these little things going on in Congress and this, that, and the other, but the problems, the huge problems that are being created by this socialistic and communist idea that our government and the czars and everybody has and what they're working behind the scenes.

-How can we reverse this stuff because we're in for a rough ride?
+How can we reverse this stuff?

-Well, I I would say that you're right.
+Well, I would say that you're right.

-I use the word national because this isn't what's being done isn't federal.
+I use the word national because this isn't, what's being done isn't federal.

 Obama is a great centralizer.